abuehl/abuehl.github.io/_posts/2026-04-16-removing-implicit-imports.md

 this, but it is not really clear why.
 For example, the MSVC compiler today compiles TU #6 just fine, of course currently with the effect that the interface of `M` (the PMIU) is imported twice.
 In general, the standard doesn't prohibit duplicated imports.
-It doens't even prescribe a diagnostic.
+It doesn't even prescribe a diagnostic.

 In theory, we could for example add the following new syntax in C++29: